asseco-voice/laravel-containers/README.md

 1. Publish the package migrations with `php artisan vendor:publish --tag="asseco-container-migrations"` and tweak it, if needed.
 1. Each model which requires container support should use ``Containable`` trait.
-1. Run ``php artisan voice:containers`` which will generate migrations for models having `Containable` trait.
+1. Run ``php artisan asseco:containers`` which will generate migrations for models having `Containable` trait.
 1. Run ``php artisan migrate`` to migrate generated migrations